World Outgames: 4th World Outgames 2017

 The 4th global World OutGames was due to commence on Friday, May 26 and continue through Sunday, June 4, 2017 in Miami, Florida.
 In a controversial move, the organisers emailed participants in the morning of the 26th to say “It is with deep regret that due to financial challenges, World OutGames must cancel opening and closing ceremonies and sports programming with the exception of aquatics, country western dance and soccer.
 The Human Rights Conference and cultural programs will continue as planned.
 We thank everyone who has supported the effort and apologize to those who will be impacted by this difficult decision.”
-A spokesperson for the city of Miami confirmed that the Miami State Police and District Attorney's Office have opened a fraud investigation into the Games.
-The worldwide LGBT press are speculating that this means the end of World Outgames.
+A spokesperson for the city of Miami confirmed that the Miami Police and District Attorney's Office had opened a fraud investigation into the Games.

 Competitors, spectators and thought leaders from around the world had been expected to unite for the 10-day World OutGames in Miami featuring more than 450 events across three areas- Sport, Culture and Human Rights.
 The experience was designed to challenge participants physically, stimulate attendees intellectually and enliven spectators emotionally.

 The World OutGames had the support of the Florida Sports Foundation, Greater Miami Convention and Visitors Bureau, City of Miami Beach and Miami Beach Visitor and Convention Authority.
 However upon cancellation of the event, those organizations scrambled with the affected athletes to organize makeshift events.
-The state attorney's office is investigating WOG Miami into financial fraud.